gchriz/rcmpd/install.rst

 Hardware requirements
 =====================

-* computer running an operating system hosting `MPD`_, `LIRC`_ and bash - that is usually a kind of UNIX/Linux
+* a computer running an operating system hosting `MPD`_, `LIRC`_ and Bash - that is usually some flavour of UNIX/Linux

-* infrared receiver connected to that computer
+* an infrared receiver connected to that computer

-    The IR detector (e.g. Vishay TSOP31238, less than 1,- €) is connected to my Pi's GPIO
+    * via GPIO: in my case it's an IR detector (e.g. Vishay TSOP31238, less than 1,- €)
+    * or via USB (not in this description here, but probably working the same way)

-* IR remote control - supported by LIRC_
+* an IR remote control - supported by LIRC_

-* optionally a printer
+* and optionally a printer

 .. _MPD:  https://www.musicpd.org/